getpopper/popper/docs/sections/gha_workflows.md

 }
 ```

-In this example, the workflow invokes `ACTION2` using `resolves`, but
+In this example, the workflow invokes `ACTION2` by inspecting the
+`resolves` attribute of the `workflow` block, but because `ACTION1`
-because it `needs` `ACTION1`, the `ACTION1` block executes first.
+specifies that it `needs` to have `ACTION1` execute first, the
+`ACTION1` block is processed first (and so on and so forth until no
-`ACTION2` will execute once `ACTION1` has successfully completed.
-For
+more `needs` attributes are found). `ACTION2` will execute once
+`ACTION1` has successfully completed.
-more information on why this happens, see "Workflow attributes" and
-"Action attributes" below.

 ### Workflow blocks

-A workflow file contains only one `workflow` blocks, each with a
+A workflow file contains only one `workflow` block, containing the
-unique identifier and the attributes outlined in the workflow
+attributes outlined in the table shown below.
-attributes table.

 #### Workflow attributes